arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

     - Filter commands that VSCodeVim should handle and do not send them to `nvim`
     - Handle file opening and other events
-        - Use autocommands to sync VSCode and `nvim` state
+        - Use autocommands to sync VS Code and `nvim` state
     - Performance
         - To improve performance we need diffs from `nvim`
         - Related: https://github.com/neovim/neovim/pull/5269